 Investment trusts are constituted as public limited companies and issue a fixed number of shares.
-Because of this, they are referred to as 'closed-ended funds'.
+Because of this they are referred to as closed ended funds.
 The trust's shares are traded on the stock exchange like any public company.
-The price of an investment trust's shares depends on the value of it's underlying assets and the demand for its shares.
+The price of an investment trust's shares depends on the value of its underlying assets and the demand for its shares.

-Investment trusts are allowed to borrow money to buy shares (gearing).
+Investment trusts are allowed to borrow money to buy shares (a practice known as gearing).
 Different investment trusts will do this at varying levels.
 It's worth checking before you invest because the level of gearing can affect the return on your investment and how risky it is.